Dalry

 Dalry bridge artwork

-The Council’s Structures team has been undertaking a refurbishment of the bridges along the West Approach Road.
+In 2024 the Council’s Structures team undertook a refurbishment of the bridges along the West Approach Road.
 Our project team was approached to improve the appearance of the south side of the bridge across Dalry Road as part of these works.
 We were subsequently awarded external funding to create original artwork on the bridge, and appointed a local artist, Shona Hardie, to develop three potential designs for the location.

 We engaged with local residents on the concepts, and the below design was voted as the clear favourite.